<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Strong speaker identification in live meetings

-• Minimal post-meeting insights beyond transcripts
+• Minimal post-meeting insight beyond the transcript

 • Weak automation for follow-ups or tasks